paranpiano/appbakehouse_hugo/content/a.md

 moods: ["Happy","Upbeat"]
 ---

-{{< youtube 2xkNJL4gJ9E >}}
-This is the A markdown file. it's in the root directory.
+this is not highligted text
 {{< myshortcode blue>}}
-    This is the text inside the shortcode tags
+    This is the thighligted text
 {{< /myshortcode>}}